top of page

 Redefining Our Relationship with Technology

-The idea gained attention in the early two thousands and quickly grew into a movement.
-In 2010, public figures, journalists and therapists began announcing their breaks from digital platforms.
+The idea gained attention in the early 2000s and quickly grew into a movement.
+In 2010, public figures, journalists, and therapists began announcing their breaks from digital platforms.
 Fifteen years later, the trend has become mainstream.
 The devices we use every day, from iPhones to Androids, now include built-in screen time trackers.
 Luxury hotels offer digital silence packages.
-The term digital wellbeing has entered the wellness world alongside yoga, meditation and therapy.
+The term digital wellbeing has entered the wellness world alongside yoga, meditation, and therapy.

 But the question is no longer whether we can disconnect.
 It is why we would want to.